-The El Limón Guajes Mine Complex (ELG) is comprised of our El Limón, Guajes and El Limón Sur open pits, our El Limón Guajes Underground Mine (including zones referred to as Sub-Sill and El Limón Deep), and our Processing Plant and related infrastructure.
-Steady state throughput of our Processing Plant is designed to 13,000 tonnes per day (tpd) with gold recoveries of 87%.
+The El Limón Guajes (ELG) Mine Complex is comprised of our El Limón and El Limón Sur open pits, our ELG Underground mine (including trends referred to as El Limón Sur, El Limón Deep, Sub-Sill, and El Limón West), and our processing plant and related infrastructure.
+The processing plant operates around 13,000 tonnes per day (tpd) with gold recoveries of 89%, slightly higher than the original design recovery of 87%.

 El Limón Guajes (ELG) MINE Complex